tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 ### Building block three: The job no leader should delegate

   - Bossidy explains that there is one job that no leader should ever delegate, and that’s ensuring that the right people are in the right job.
 It’s absolutely critical that leaders fully understand the importance of having the right people in the right roles.
 After all, it’s the people that are responsible for generating the results and outcomes.
-These are the people that make decisions every day and take actions towards either success or failure.
+These are the people that make decisions every day and take actions toward either success or failure.

   - Bossidy explains that consistently successful businesses always have a leader who is dedicated to selecting the perfect people for the perfect roles.
 This isn’t a task that can be rushed or overlooked.
 It takes time and dedication when selecting the right employees but it is always going to be worth it.

   - **Development**

-    - Further to selecting the right people, Bossidy emphasises the importance of developing people within your company.
+    - Further to selecting the right people, Bossidy emphasizes the importance of developing people within your company.
 Whether it be providing experiences, learning opportunities, feedback, coaching education or training.
 It is critical that everyone is always learning and developing.
 This encourages them to stay motivated, stay on track and better themselves and their work.

 ## THE THREE CORE PROCESSES OF EXECUTION